Menu

 Privacy Considerations

 Telehealth visits should be conducted on HIPAA-compliant platforms, which your healthcare provider is responsible for ensuring.
-On your end:
+Protecting your privacy is a shared effort, and there are a few simple steps you can take on your end:

 Insurance Coverage

 Most major insurance plans now cover telehealth visits at the same copay or coinsurance rate as in-person visits, a change that was accelerated by the pandemic and has largely been made permanent through legislation.
-Medicare, Medicaid, and most commercial insurers provide telehealth coverage, though specific policies vary.
-Check with your insurance provider or our office staff if you have questions about coverage for your plan.
+Medicare, Medicaid, and most commercial insurers provide telehealth coverage, though specific policies vary, and some rules have continued to evolve since the pandemic.

 The Future of Hybrid Care